LIMITED OFFERUnlimited conversions — Free 7-day trial — Cancel anytimeStart trial

 AI Extracts All Transactions

-In seconds, Zera AI extracts every transaction with 99.6% field-level accuracy.
-No manual copy-pasting, no formatting cleanup, no missing data.
-Zera OCR even handles scanned PDFs and poor-quality images that would be impossible to process manually.
+In seconds, Zera AI extracts every transaction with 99.6% accuracy.
+Even handles scanned PDFs and poor-quality images.

 Auto-Formats to QuickBooks Requirements

-Zera Books automatically formats all data to QuickBooks' exact specifications: dates in MM/DD/YYYY, amounts without commas or currency symbols, proper column headers, and clean transaction descriptions.
-Zero manual reformatting.
+Dates in MM/DD/YYYY, amounts without symbols, proper headers, clean descriptions.
+Zero manual formatting.

 Multi-Account Auto-Detection